offbynull/learn/Math/input/input.md

       e.g. `{kt} \frac{100}{1}` * `{kt} \frac{1}{10}` = `{kt} \frac{10}{1}`
     ```

- 3. Recall that multiplication can be thought of as repetitive addition.
+ 3. Multiplication can be thought of as repetitive addition.
 However, unlike with whole numbers, decimal numbers have a fractional part that need to be accounted for.
 That fractional part represents a fraction of the number being iteratively added.

     For example, 8 \* 2.5 = 20 produces the same result as 8 + 8 + 8 * `{kt} \frac{5}{10}` = 20.
 8 is added for 2 iterations, and then half of 8 is added (0.5 is equivalent to `{kt} \frac{5}{10}` which simplifies to `{kt} \frac{1}{2}`).